 Hindi is one of the most prominent languages spoken in the northern regions of India and many celebrate their mother tongue on this historical day.
 This is celebrated among all people of the country as it is observed as a National Holiday.
 The President of our country also awards the citizens who have contributed to the language of Hindi.

 The efforts of our forefathers are commendable and this day is commemorating the same and celebrating their contribution.
 Competitions are held in schools and colleges across the country and children also participate in these events enthusiastically.

 We live in a country with 22 official languages and all spoken in different states of the country.
 We celebrate all the festivals from all the religions.
 This mix of diversity is unique and seen nowhere in the world.
-Hindi Diwas or Hindi Day is a celebration like all those festivals, which honours our history.
+Hindi Diwas or Hindi Day is a celebration like all those festivals, which honors our history.
 This unity is more prominent on such days.
 Let’s be proud of our country and the values and beliefs of our countrymen.

 10 Lines Hindi Diwas Speech

 This form of speech is useful for conveying to the audience about the topic in a simpler format.

 1. Hindi Diwas is also called Hindi Day as the word “Diwas” means Day.

 2. Hindi Day is celebrated on 14th September every year and is observed as a national holiday.

 3. It is a historically momentous occasion.
 It was on 14th September 1949 that the Hindi language was adopted as one of the official languages.